 - Learning about current consumer moods and opinions.

 - Discovering the habits of general consumers.

 Looking to get started with your omnibus research?
-Conjoint.ly is now operating a monthly omnibus for the US general population.
+Conjoint.ly is now operating a monthly omnibus for the USA, UK, France, and Spain general population.

 Conjoint.ly makes your omnibus research easy, by providing validation of question text by a team of experienced researchers, response quality checks, as well as monthly reporting in Excel and PowerPoint.

 Check out the previous omnibus survey, which investigated trends regarding consumer moods, preferences regarding sustainable products, as well as discussed growing economic fears.